Sandjab/ShowBees/README.md

 Allows finding root directory in Python projects, just like the **R** `here` and `rprojroot` packages.

-Install it using `conda install -c conda-forge pyprojroot` or pip

 ### checksumdir

 To allow replicability checks, output directories of various processes within this repository are "signed" using a md5 hash.
 This reference hash is usually available in each experiment notebook.

 As this hash is displayed at the end of each major process completion, one can infer at a glance if the obtained result shares the same hash as the reference experiment he or she is trying to replicate.

-Install it using: `python -m pip install checksumdir --user`

 ### ipywidgets